Callumgander/CourseNotes/Instagram Bot.md

 - initialize virtual python environment with ```virtualenv -p python3 venv```
 -  then activate it with ```source venv/bin/activate```
-- install selenium, the only dependency for this project
+- install selenium, the only dependency for this project, pip3 install selenium
 - selenium allows you to automate activities in the browser
 - download chromedriver and move it to usr/local/bin